sympy/sympy/doc/src/tutorial/assumptions.rst

     >>> expr2
     exp(_x)

-The ``posify`` function returns the expression with all symbols replaced (which might lead to simplifications) and also a dict which maps the new symbols to the old that can be used with ``.subs``.
+The :func:`~.posify` function returns the expression with all symbols replaced (which might lead to simplifications) and also a dict which maps the new symbols to the old that can be used with :py:meth:`~.Basic.subs`.
 This is useful because otherwise the new expression with the new symbols having the ``positive=True`` assumption will not compare equal to the old:

     >>> expr2
     exp(_x)